kubernetes/enhancements/keps/sig-testing/2464-kubetest2-ci-migration/README.md

 Kubernetes currently uses [Kubetest](https://github.com/kubernetes/test-infra/tree/master/kubetest) as the interface for launching and running e2e tests.
 It also uses a set of scripts called [“scenarios”](https://github.com/kubernetes/test-infra/tree/master/scenarios) for running common use cases such as setting up end-to-end tests or pushing CI builds.
-Kubetest and scenarios have since both moved to [maintenance mode](https://github.com/kubernetes/test-infra/tree/master/kubetest#deprecation-notice), [(2)](https://github.com/kubernetes/test-infra/tree/master/scenarios#deprecation-notice)  due to lack of maintainability and has been planned to be replaced by [Kubetest2](https://github.com/kubernetes-sigs/kubetest2).
+Kubetest and scenarios have both been [deprecated](https://github.com/kubernetes/test-infra/tree/master/kubetest#deprecation-notice), [(2)](https://github.com/kubernetes/test-infra/tree/master/scenarios#deprecation-notice) for a while, with a recommendation to move jobs to [kubetest2](https://github.com/kubernetes-sigs/kubetest2).

 This KEP proposes a plan for migration/deprecation of CI jobs that are in the critical path of a release.